Winterstark/Wallcreeper/README.md

 ![Screenshot: wallpaper sources](http://i.imgur.com/ufvgAJr.png)

 A new feature in the latest version of Wallcreeper is that you don't need to have an existing wallpaper collection organized into themes.
-Instead, Wallcreeper can now download wallpapers straight from the cloud - specifically, from my collection of 2036 (and continually growing) wallpapers (in 1600x900 resolution) on Dropbox.
+Instead, Wallcreeper can now download wallpapers straight from the cloud - specifically, from my collection of 2763 (and continually growing) wallpapers (in 1600x900 resolution) on Imgur.

 You can also use Flickr as another source of images, and you can specify the minimum acceptable resolution for them.
-You can also use all three wallpaper sources (local, Dropbox, and Flickr) at once and specify how often to use a particular source.
+You can also use all three wallpaper sources (local, Imgur, and Flickr) at once and specify how often to use a particular source.

 ### Windows themes